-This NEW summer course taught in Heraklion (Island of Crete, Greece) is a collaboration between the University of Southern California (USC) and the University of Crete (UoC).
+This summer course taught in Heraklion (Island of Crete, Greece) is a collaboration between the University of Southern California (USC) and the University of Crete (UoC).

 How do I enroll in the course?